onap/oom-platform-cert-service/certServiceK8sExternalProvider/README.md

-## Cert Service k8s external cert signing provider
+## Cert Service k8s external provider

+### General description

+Cert Service k8s external provider a part of certificate distribution infrastructure in ONAP.
+The main functionality of the provider is to forward Certificate Sing Requests (CSR) created by cert-mananger to CertServiceAPI.

+More details can found on this page:  https://wiki.onap.org/display/DW/CertService+and+K8s+Cert-Manager+integration.

 ### Build project

 There are two methods for building the project:

- - mvn clean install
+ - mvn clean install (used by CI)
- - make
+ - make (used by DEV)

 ### Installation